spzwart/AMUSE-Tutorial/README.md

 The script to calculate the final verdict for this course in
 - Verdict

+An example student score matrix is filled in:
+- Score

 Further course information can be found at the [wiki](https://github.com/spzwart/AMUSE-Tutorial/wiki)